veplix/Hyprland-dotfiles/README.md

       </details>
   </details>

+> [!IMPORTANT]
+> Unfortunately you need to run "Wallpapers Changer" manually because for changing wallpapers for sddm theme needed sudo+password

 ### Nemo (file manager)

 Nemo is a free and open-source software and official file manager of the Cinnamon desktop environment.
 It is a fork of GNOME Files (formerly named Nautilus).
 (Im using this instead of Thunar because nemo fixes some issues that i had in Thunar)